stivale/stivale/STIVALE2.md

 #### Terminal header tag

-If this tag is present the bootloader is instructed to set up a terminal for use by the early stages of the kernel boot process.
+If this tag is present the bootloader is instructed to set up a terminal for use by the kernel at runtime.
 See "Terminal struct tag" below.

-The framebuffer header tag must be specified when passing this header tag, and this tag inhibits the WC MTRR framebuffer feature, by forcing the MTRRs to an implementation specific state as needed by the bootloader terminal.
+The framebuffer header tag must be specified when passing this header tag, and this tag may inhibit the WC MTRR framebuffer feature.

 ```c
 struct stivale2_header_tag_terminal {